danieltt/pktgen/README.md

 insmod ./pktgen.ko

+it is necessary to map each interrupt with a different core use  [eth-affinity] (https://github.com/jelaas/eth-affinity) to set up automaticaly.

+> eth-affinity

 to start the receiver, you need to be root sudo su

-echo rx eth1 > /proc/net/pktgen/pgrx
+> echo rx eth1 > /proc/net/pktgen/pgrx

 options for the receiver: